Cayuga Nation of New York: History

 The name Cayuga (Gayogo̱hó꞉nǫʼ) means "People of the wet lands."

-They belong to the Iroquoian language family, and were one of the original Five Nations of the League of the Iroquois, who traditionally lived in New York.
+They belong to the Iroquoian language family, and were one of the original Five Nations of the Haudenosaunee, who traditionally lived in New York.
 The Five Nations were the Mohawk, Oneida, Onondaga, Seneca and Cayuga.
-When the Tuscarora joined the Iroquois Confederation in 1722, the confederacy became known as the Six Nations.
+When the Tuscarora joined the Haudenosaunee Confederation in 1722, the confederacy became known as the Six Nations.

 In early times, the Cayuga lived primarily between Owasco and Cayuga lakes, which lay between the territory of the Onondaga and Seneca.
 Jesuits founded missions among the Cayuga in the mid-17th century.
 In 1660, there were approximately 1,500 Cayuga.

 In the beginning of the 18th century, the Cayuga primarily lived in three villages, composed of at least 30 longhouses.
 About 500 people lived in each of these villages.
 The Cayuga became trading partner with the French from Canada and were active in the beaver fur trade.
 They also traded with the Huron for birch bark goods.

-All the Iroquois nations except the Oneida were allied with the British in the American Revolution.
+All the Haudenosaunee nations except the Oneida were allied with the British in the American Revolution.
 During the war, Cayuga villages such as Coreorgonel, Chonodote and Goiogouen were destroyed during the Sullivan Expedition of 1779.
 Along with the British, the Cayuga were defeated in the war.
-The British gave up both their and Indian claims to lands in treaty negotiations, and the Iroquois were forced to cede their lands to the United States.
+The British gave up both their and Indian claims to lands in treaty negotiations, and the Haudenosaunee were forced to cede their lands to the United States.

 A series of federal laws passed in the 1790s known as the "Nonintercourse Act" required all land purchases involving native tribes to be approved by the federal government.

-On November 11, 1794, the Cayuga people ratified the Treaty of Canandaigua, signed by approximately 50 Sachems and leaders of the Iroquois as well as Timothy Pickering on behalf of President George Washington and the United States of America.
+On November 11, 1794, the Cayuga people ratified the Treaty of Canandaigua, signed by approximately 50 Royaner and leaders of the Haudenosaunee as well as Timothy Pickering on behalf of President George Washington and the United States of America.
 Among the treaty's numerous provisions, the Cayuga agreed to officially cede a large portion of their ancestral land in exchange for a permanent 64,000 acre reservation at the north end of Cayuga Lake.

 However, after the signing of the treaty, New York State's government entered into land sales and leases with the Cayuga Nation, without the approval of the United States Congress.
 As the state of New York did not have the authority to deal directly with the tribes, the Cayuga contend, the transactions were illegally brokered.
 Today, the Cayuga Nation of New York, the ancestors of the Cayuga signatories to the Treaty of Canandaigua, point to the 1794 treaty as evidence of their legal sovereignty over approximately 64,000 acres at the north end of Cayuga Lake.